Yaşar Doğu Sports Hall

-Yaşar Doğu Sport Hall (Yaşar Doğu Spor Salonu) is a multi-purpose indoor arena located in the Tekkeköy district of Samsun Province, Turkey.
+Yaşar Doğu Sports Hall (Yaşar Doğu Spor Salonu) is a multi-purpose indoor arena located in the Tekkeköy district of Samsun Province, Turkey.
 Named in honor of renowned Turkish sport wrestler Yaşar Doğu (1913–1961), the sports hall was opened end March 2013.

 History

-The sport hall is situated at Sanayi Mah. in Tekkeköy.
+The arena is situated at Sanayi Mah. in Tekkeköy.
 The construction began in July 2011 and cost ₺35 million (approx. US$19.5 million), of which 80% was financed by Youth and Sports General Directoriate in Ankara and the remaining 20% by Samsun Metropolitan Municipality.
 The building covers an area of 8500 m2 within a ground of 50000 m2.
 It has a total seating capacity consisting of 7,500 for spectators, 500 at moving grandstand and 300 for press.
 The complex houses also four big training halls, two squash halls, six big locker rooms, administrative, medical and social facilities.